BrnoPCmaniak/munin-plugin-docker/README.md

 ### Extra options: ###

 #### Truncate ####
-You can also enable or disable name truncation for blockio and netio graphs by adding a line into the `/etc/munin/plugin-conf.d/docker` file.
+You can also enable name truncation for blockio and netio graphs by adding a line into the `/etc/munin/plugin-conf.d/docker` file.

 ```
 [docker_*]